A useful guide to help you tick all the boxes to get you ready for moving home.

 Following these simple steps will help Home Movers 'Get Legally Prepared' by completing as much of the paperwork as possible even before finding a buyer.
 This helps eliminate many of the issues that can arise during the transaction before they become a problem and potentially put your sale at risk.

 Everyone that you engage with is going to need to know who you are.
-It is best practice to complete Identification and Anti Money Laundering Checks (ID/AML).
-These reports can be shared, upon your request, with companies that need one from you.
-Your Estate Agent, Mortgage Broker and Conveyancer will all need one, so why not pay once, rather than three times!
+It is best practice for businesses to complete Identification and Anti Money Laundering Checks (ID/AML) so don't be surprised.

 Instruct an Estate Agent